ducnd-dev/elearning-demo/README.md

 ```

 Now you have a fully functional authentication system with Next.js, including features such as sign up, sign in, sign out, forgot password, reset password, update profile, update password, update email, delete account, and more.

-### Set up remote database

-The project uses DrizzleORM, a type-safe ORM that is compatible with PostgreSQL, SQLite, and MySQL databases.
-By default, the project is configured to seamlessly work with PostgreSQL, and you have the flexibility to choose any PostgreSQL database provider of your choice.

 ### Translation (i18n) setup

 For translation, the project uses `next-intl` combined with [Crowdin](https://l.crowdin.com/next-js).
 As a developer, you only need to take care of the English (or another default language) version.
 Translations for other languages are automatically generated and handled by Crowdin.
 You can use Crowdin to collaborate with your translation team or translate the messages yourself with the help of machine translation.